hyotaime/black-tuesday/README.md

 Initially, it was developed for the purpose of a stock alert bot, so it was named Black Tuesday, which refers to the last day of the 1929 Wall Street crash.

+In the vast landscape of the internet, individuals often find themselves overwhelmed by the task of seeking essential information.
+Traditional methods involve visiting multiple websites to gather the required data.
+The "black-T.U.E.S.D.A.Y" project emerges as a solution to this challenge, offering a centralized platform that provides a myriad of information and convenience through various commands.

 ___
 ## Release
 You can use the latest version of the bot in the Releases on the right.